 Testing the auto focus

-Lets get it out the way: this adapter works, auto focusing works, the question is how good does it work?
+After testing it for a few weeks I can say that the adapter works, auto focusing works, the question is how good does it work?
 Will it work on fast moving subjects?
-And will it have any problems?

 I tried to test auto focus of moving subject coming towards me with these 3 setups: